Clowns Try To Put Smiles Back On Faces Of Gaza Children

 Clowns and acrobats performed for them in the courtyard of a school where their displaced families have been sheltering the bombing.

 The unrelenting war has taken a terrible toll on Gaza's children.
-Most of the more than 32,414 people killed in the besieged territory since the October 7 Hamas attack on Israel have been women and children.
+Most of the more than 32,782 people killed in the besieged territory since the October first week storming of Israel by Hamas fighters have been women and children.

 But for once they could forget all that horror as performers in rabbit costumes led them in a conga, pushing one injured boy in a wheelchair.